mrkaleArduinoLib/gbj_ds1307/README.md

 <a id="configClock"></a>
 ## configClockEnable(), configClockDisable()
 #### Description
 The particular method sets or resets *clock halt* (CH) bit of the seconds time keeping register.
-After setting date and time to the chip, its internal oscillator is started or stopped and real time clock is running or halted.
+After setting this bit by sending date and time to the chip, its internal oscillator is started or stopped and real time clock is running or halted.
+- The status of the CH bit is sent to the chip by the method [setDateTime()](#setDateTime), but this method does not change the CH bit on its own and retains the value set by particular `configClockXXX` method.
+- The status of the CH bit is set and sent to the chip by the method [startClock()](#startClock) as well, but in this case this method sets it to enable the clock running (it calls `configClockEnable()` by itself).

 #### Syntax
     void configClockEnable();